 Provides techniques for acquainting adults with basic communication and computational skills.
-Covers a review of ED125 and ED126, structuring the learning experience, assertiveness training, group tutorials and tutoring target populations.
+Lecture and laboratory includes practice in tutoring adults in reading, writing and mathematics.

 Prerequisite: ED126 with a C or better.

 ED221 Advanced Specialized Practicum

 3 credits (1 lec, 6 lab hrs/wk) Allows students to enhance their parenting skills.
 Students work directly with their own child(ren) in the Child Development Center.
 Through direct instruction students gain knowledge in promoting their children's cognitive, physical, social and emotional development as well as the enhancement of the child's independence, self-confidence and self-control.